 IS IT SAFE TO COME IN FOR ROUTINE MEDICAL PROBLEMS?

 We intend to remain open for patients who have unrelated medical conditions or are scheduled for check-ups.
-While we strive to maintain strict hygiene under normal circumstances, we have enhanced our procedures for cleaning exam room and common areas.
-We have removed all magazines and have a no wait policy for the waiting room and will have you wait in a private area if there is any delay in being seen.
-We also ask that you schedule an appointment for any visit to the office, even for blood and urine testing.
+While we strive to maintain strict hygiene under normal circumstances, we have enhanced our procedures for cleaning exam room areas.
+Please note that we will ask you to use hand sanitizer when you arrive.
+We have removed all magazines from the exam rooms so please bring your own reading material although we do not anticipate you having to wait.
+We also ask that you schedule an appointment for any visit to the office even for blood and urine testing.
+We want to ensure that our waiting room is not crowded and will try to have you wait in a private exam room if there is any delay in being seen.
 If you need assistance, please limit this to one additional person.

 We ask that all patients entering the office wear a mask.